slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 The ship ebbed toward the ocean, toward a few islands we were set out to discover superficially.
 People snapped photos and looked pretty, vacant.
 It wasn't awkward so much as it was limiting.
 Past the pineapple sandwiches and fruit rice, once the tiny paper umbrellas unfolded and the rum soaked brownies flowed, people opened up.
 The bartender popped his collar and gave me an endless flow of cranberry apple juice.

 The two girls from Tallahassee working as designers at a robot company.
 The heavily buff tattooed developer from Texas who shunned beef after growing up on a pig farm.
 The two African event coordinators who together came upon a nude beach by accident.
 Besides shallow descriptions, I didn't find out any other details about their jobs.
-Even the inviters were seldom found, checking in with people to make sure they were still on the boat.
+Even the inviters were seldom found, only checking in with people to make sure they were still on the boat.
 The ship's aimless bobbing to no goal was perfect for us.
 Our mild conversations took all our attention from the cityscape view and ground it to dust.

 An Italian and Jewish pair of girls were huddled in one corner of the boat, discussing their ex boyfriends, their ex boyfriend's dogs and architecture.